 There you have it!

-This is your ultimate ab workout cheat sheet.
+This is your ultimate abs workout cheat sheet.
 Now you have enough variety of exercises for your abs to create the perfect routine that will score you amazing abs.

-What are your favorite ab exercises from this list?
+What was your favorite workout for abs from the list?
 Let us know in a comment below.